• If you think you might have been exposed to HIV, it’s best to speak to a healthcare professional immediately.

-Most modern HIV tests are now able to detect HIV from around 11 days after infection.
-Depending on the type of test you are offered and when your risk was, your doctor may ask you to come back for further tests and a follow-up before a true result can be given.
+If the time to take PEP has passed, then most modern HIV tests are now able to detect HIV from around four weeks after exposure.
+Depending on the type of test you are offered and when your risk was, your doctor may ask you to come back for further tests and a follow-up to check your results.

-If you think you have been exposed to HIV, it is in this early stage of infection that you are most infectious to others.
-Be sure to be extra careful during this period – always use condoms and never share injecting equipment.
+If you think you have been exposed to HIV, it is in this early stage of infection that you are most likely to pass HIV on to others.
+Be extra careful during this time – use condoms and don’t share injecting equipment.

 I’m pregnant, when should I test?

-If you find out you are positive, you will be given treatment to prevent the onward transmission of HIV to your unborn child, and you will be expected to continue to have a healthy pregnancy.
-The earlier you start treatment, the greater chance your child will be born HIV-negative.
+If you find out you are positive, you’ll be given treatment to prevent passing HIV on to your child.
+The earlier you start treatment, the greater the chance your child will be born HIV-negative.
 Check out our section on Pregnancy, childbirth & breastfeeding for more information.

 Read on to find out: What’s involved in HIV tests?